-Let’s take a closer look at the asset class, how to trade cryptocurrencies, popular trading strategies and how you can keep everything in order for tax time.
+Let’s take a closer look at the asset class, what are cryptocurrencies, how to trade them, popular trading strategies, and how you can keep everything in order for tax time.

 What Are Cryptocurrencies?